Content

 Spain welcomes foreign entrepreneurs who plan to operate a business within its territory.
 A foreign national may:

-- Work as a self-employed individual, provided they have relevant experience or qualifications.
+- work as a self-employed individual, provided they have relevant experience or qualifications;

-- Register a business, proving the legality of initial capital.
+- register a business, proving the legality of initial capital;

-- Apply for a startup visa if they have an innovative idea and sufficient funding for implementation.
+- apply for a startup visa if they have an innovative idea and sufficient funding for implementation.

 Family Reunification

 Family members of Spanish citizens or legal residents — including spouses, minor children, and parents — are eligible to immigrate to Spain.
 In exceptional cases, extended family members may also qualify if they are financially dependent or require care.
-The sponsor must demonstrate sufficient financial resources (€300–450 per month per family member) and provide suitable accommodation, either owned or rented.
+The sponsor must demonstrate sufficient financial resources (EUR 300–450 per month per family member) and provide suitable accommodation, either owned or rented.

 Humanitarian Grounds